CarInsurance.com Insights

 Reinsurance

-This is insurance for insurance companies, and the cost for reinsurance has been rising dramatically.
+This is insurance for insurance companies, and the cost for reinsurance has risen dramatically.
 Because the reinsurance market is global, a natural disaster anywhere in the world can impact reinsurance rates.
-When they do, insurers in the U.S. must pay more for reinsurance which raises rates for everyone.
+When they do, insurers in the U.S. must pay more for reinsurance, which raises rates for everyone.

 Car insurance covers several weather-related issues, and which coverages you carry will decide if the damage is covered.
 Here is a brief overview of car insurance coverages and how they cover climate change issues: